fun33333/HDMS/Docs/01-Project-Charter.md

     Support **interconnected tickets**, where a primary ticket (e.g., IT request) can trigger **sub-tickets** (e.g., Accounts approval, Procurement action), enabling multi-department collaboration within a single workflow. **Note:** Only Moderator can create sub-tickets; Assignees can request them via chat.

 4. **Centralize Communication:**
-    Build an in-system **comment and discussion section** to connect all involved stakeholders (from requester to approver to CEO) within the same ticket — ensuring transparency and accountability.
+    Build an in-system **comment and discussion section** to connect all involved stakeholders (from requestor to approver to CEO) within the same ticket — ensuring transparency and accountability.

 5. **Implement Analytics & Insights:**
     Provide an **analytics dashboard** showing: